aleksmish/algo-learn/README.md

 2. Create a new branch with your feature or bug fix.
 3. Commit your changes and push to your fork.
 4. Create a pull request to merge your changes into the main branch.
-## Credits
-The app was developed by [printw](https://github.com/printw) as a project for the "development of mobile applications" course at college.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.